sahithyandev/s3/src/content/docs/computer-architecture/06-memory-organization.md

   order: 6
 slug: computer-architecture/memory-organization
 prev: true
-next: false
+next: true
 ---

 Memory is very slow compared to CPU.
 To bridge the performance gap between the 2, a memory hierarchy which includes, different levels of memory is used.

-## Memory Technologies

 ## Cache

 Small amount of memory, ranging from a few KBs to MBs.
 Built using SRAM.
 Slower than registers but faster than main memory.
 Used to store frequently accessed data.
+A transparent speedup mechanism; performance increases even though the program instructions remain unchanged.

 ### Cache block